 Figure 2: Fluid visualization The above screenshot shows us the fluid movement using a grey colormap.
 This simple yet effective visualization technique is explained in chapter 3.
 2.2 Internal structure The first assignment was to simply compile the code.
-That was fairly easy.
+This was fairly easy.
 However, the code was a bit unstructured.
 Everything was put into one big file.
 To be able to add additional functionality without losing sight of what we were doing, we created a file for every new technique we implemented.
-The second thing we did is we split up the calculations, the rendering functions and user interactions from each other.
+Furthermore the calculations, rendering functions and user interaction code was split from eachother.
 With this new structure we were able to manage the code and add additional functionality.
-We chose C as our programming language and used the GTK+ library to create the graphical user interface.
-We also used SVN to manage our project.
+The programming language of our choice was C and for the graphical user interface we took the GTK+ library with the OpenGL extension.
+For project management SVN was used.
 This was very useful since we both had different development environments and also did a lot of work at home.
 Color mapping In chapter 2 we saw a figure (figure 2) which showed a fluid in motion.
 The fluid had a very bright grey color.
 How is this color determined at every vertex?
 3.1 Description The technique that maps a value to a specific color is called color mapping.
-We already explained that the simulation is divided into cells with each 4 vertices that can contain different values (a uniform quad grid).
+We already explained that the simulation is divided into cells with each 4 vertices that can contain different values, a uniform quad grid.
 A colormap calculates the color, given a certain colormap function, for every value at a vertex.
 Example: In figure 2 we saw the smoke using a grey scaled colormap.
 If we know that the values at the vertices ranges from 0 to 1, we can use the value to determine each color aspect, red, green and blue.
 This means, for each vertex: red = green = blue = value To be able to reason about the colored images, we added a legend at the top of the screen.
 The leftmost colors indicate low values and the rightmost colors indicate high values.
 With such a colormap legend, it's easier to understand the produced images and say something about the value of the fluid.
-You are also able to set the number of used colors.
-At default this value is set to 256 colors, but you can easily set that amount to 16 using a slider.
-You will see big bands of colors appear.
-This way, the line between certain values becomes more visible.
-3.2 Implementation We've implemented two actual colormaps and three which only contain one RGB color, red, green or blue (useful for isolines for instance).
-The "Wilrik" colormap implements a fire elemental color scheme.
-The other one is called "Oliver" and is a repeated band of colors which can show quite well where the fluid's in motion.
+Using a slider it is possible to change the number of colors.
+By default this value is set to 256 colors, but this is easily changed to anything below that.
+At lower number of colors big bands of colors will start to appear maing variations more visiable.